 The concept of the basic voice call has transformed over recent years, with the flexibility of Google Voice allowing users to access their accounts and numbers remotely from multiple devices.
 We’ve seen scores of customers deploy the product to their own teams during Covid-19, enjoying all the benefits of a best-in-class solution whilst cutting telephone overheads along the way.
-This week, Fintan demos the main ways you can access your Google Voice number, picking out some awesome features that highlight the power of G Suite and Google Voice together.
+This week, Fintan demos the main ways you can access your Google Voice number, picking out some awesome features that highlight the power of Google Workshop (formerly G Suite) and Google Voice together.

 Google Voice’s key selling point is its flexibility, with users now able to access their number and contacts from their web browser; their mobile device or their Deskphone from Poly (formerly Polycom).
 However, before we jump into each of these devices and their individual settings and features, let’s look at some of the benefits of Google Voice in its own right.
 For us at Damson Cloud, the main benefit has to be the ability to access numbers and contacts remotely on any device.
 We’ve been enjoying this neat feature for over a year now, and we believe recent updates to the product have made it an ideal candidate as a primary telephones solution for businesses, big and small.